 Lotusland’s Fourth Grade Outreach Program

-Lotuslands’ Fourth Grade Outreach Program emphasizes the interrelationships of the natural world, including plants, animals and humans through classroom curriculum materials, a docent classroom presentation, and a field trip experience in the gardens.
-The program stresses the critical role plants play in sustaining life on earth and our part in their conservation.
+Lotuslands’ Fourth Grade Outreach Program, started in 1998 with just four schools, now serves 2,500+ students from around Santa Barbara county each school year.
+The program emphasizes the interrelationships of the natural world, including plants, animals and humans through classroom curriculum materials, a docent classroom presentation, and a field trip experience in the gardens.
+The critical role plants play in sustaining life on earth and our part in their conversation are key themes they read about, hear about and see.
 Students learn how oxygen, carbon dioxide, plants, animals, humans and our shared habitats are all bound together and how plant adaptation is critical for survival.
 The hands-on field study of the botanical gardens of Lotusland is a critical component of the program and increases the retention of topics and learning objectives.

 Lotusland relies on the California Science Framework and the Next Generation Science Standards as adopted by the California State Board of Education.
-Upon completion of the 4th-grade Outreach Program, the students willhave learned the following:
+Upon completion of the Fourth Grade Outreach Program, the students will have learned the following:

 • NGSS 4-LS1-1: Structures and functions: